 A general counsel relationship focuses on prevention.
 Businesses that take this approach tend to save both time and money because they avoid costly disputes and make decisions with a clear understanding of their risks and responsibilities.

-When to Bring in Outside General Counsel
+When to Bring in Outside General Counsel for Businesses

 Every company’s timeline looks different, but most clients reach a point where one or more of the following signs appear: